 The context surrounding a legal issue can be an extremely important part of the research process.
 News sources can help researchers stay up to date and provide an important frame of reference.
-The University of Waikato has a helpful Research Guide on Finding New Zealand Newspapers.
+The University of Waikato has a helpful Research Guide on:

 Current New Zealand news sources are available through Lexis, Westlaw, and Factiva:

 Historical news is available through the following databases:

 Ask Us!
 Submit a question or search our knowledge base.

 Chat with us!
 Chat with a librarian (HLS only)